MuktarGoni1/Lana-Ai/frontend/scripts/README.md

 1. `user_events` table - Stores user activity tracking events
 2. `learning_profile` column - Adds learning profile data to the users table

+This script outputs the exact SQL commands needed to create the tables and columns in your Supabase project.

 Note: Tables must be created manually using the SQL files in `backend/migrations/versions/`.

 ### supabase-table-verify.js

 Verifies that the required tables and columns exist in your Supabase database.

+This script will check for the existence of the `user_events` table and the `learning_profile` column in the users table, and provide feedback on whether the setup is complete.

 ## Prerequisites